 Recruitment is a hot topic right now – and it should be!
 Organizations have to start taking a proactive approach to finding and engaging applicants and candidates.
 There are many things impacting hiring post-pandemic but what’s clear is that, in this more competitive landscape, the experience matters, if possible, even more than before!
 People will only move if they’re sure they will be valued, and the changes that have happened recently mean that investing in your hiring process to improve your employer brand is a no-brainer.
 48% of candidates would be less likely to recommend or engage with an employer in the future, based on frustrating interview scheduling experience, rising to 64% with more senior roles.
 That means understanding what frustrates candidates and being in a position to mitigate those frustrations.
 It only makes sense – candidates who are frustrated with an organization won’t want to work for them.

-If you want to learn more about creating a great candidate experience, join me and Cronofy CEO Adam Bird on Thursday, June 24, 2021 at 10:30 am Eastern for a webinar on “Get candidates insights to improve processes and hire the best talent to grow”.
-We’ll discuss the results and how to use them to improve your hiring processes.
-We’d love to see you there.
-Oh, and if you’re already committed – no worries – just sign up and get the recording.
+If you want to learn more about creating a great candidate experience, check out this webinar with me and Cronofy CEO Adam Bird on “Get candidates insights to improve processes and hire the best talent to grow”.
+We discussed the Cronofy survey results and how to use them to improve your hiring processes.

 The results in this article are just some of the great insights you can glean from the Cronofy 2021 Candidate Expectations Survey.
-Trust me, you’ll want to download the full report.18
+Trust me, you’ll want to download the full report.36